pyblosxom/pyblosxom/docs/syndication.rst

 blog---you can most assuredly get away with implementing RSS 2.0 or Atom and be just fine.

-The syndication flavours that come with PyBlosxom should be fine for most blogs.
+The syndication flavours that come with Pyblosxom should be fine for most blogs.
 When pointing people to your syndication feed, just use one of the syndication flavours.